-14. BEHAVIOUR MANAGEMENT
+15. BEHAVIOUR MANAGEMENT

-Every school in the GEMS network must have a specific Behaviour Management Policy that is reviewed and ratified by the school SLT/Governors annually.
-Employees must have access to this document through a common ICT drive and be inducted in its relevance through annual induction and orientation.
+Every school in the GEMS network must have a specific Behaviour Policy that is reviewed and ratified by the school SLT/LAB annually.
+Employees must have access to this document through a common ICT drive and be inducted in its relevance through induction and orientation.
 Any staff members with pastoral or supervisory support for children who present with challenging behaviour have a responsibility to work with individual SLTs to establish relevant training for themselves and the whole school staff team, seeking further advice and guidance from the GEMS Corporate Head of Inclusion where necessary.

-GEMS do not recognise restrictive physical intervention to manage behaviour under any circumstances.
-Individual employees have a responsibility to ensure they familisarise themselves with the relevant Behaviour Management Policy for the school they work in.
+Individual employees have a responsibility to ensure they familisarise themselves with the relevant Behaviour Policy for the school they work in.
 Failure to adhere to this policy could result in disciplinary action.

-15. ONLINE SAFETY
+16. ONLINE SAFETY